Our research is editorially independent but we may earn a commission for purchases made through our links.

 Deadwood is a fun place to relive the days of the Wild West, a destination many people are familiar with thanks to the HBO series with the same name.
 In the 1870s thousands were drawn here with the hopes of striking it rich or making money off those who did.
 Wild Bill Hickok was one of them, famously shot in the back during a poker game in the summer of ’76.
 In 1989, legalized gambling returned, transforming the town into a popular destination for tourists with a wide range of attractions to explore.
 You can pan for gold, watch a shootout reenactment on Main Street, and tour the magnificent Mount Adams House, a Queen Anne-style mansion turned museum.
 After dark, enjoy all sorts of entertainment, including live music.

 Located where the majestic Badlands meet the Great Plains, Medora is the gateway to Theodore Roosevelt National Park known for its painted canyons and serene prairies where Roosevelt loved to visit.
-The popular town in North Dakota offers many highlights the park is known, providing the perfect base.
+The popular town in North Dakota offers many of the same highlights the park features, providing the perfect base.
 Watch for the many bison and prairie dogs, hike, horseback ride, or whiz across a zipline.
 When it’s time to fuel up, don’t miss the interactive Pitchfork Steak Fondue dining experience.

 A hidden gem with an 11-block downtown area filled with 19th-century buildings on the National Register of Historic District, there’s lots to love about Winona.
 Known as America’s stained glass capital, it’s fun to wander, with the Winona National Bank and its stunning stained glass as well as the impressive Polish-designed Basilica of St. Stanislaus Kostka.
 Visitors can view the town from the water on a river cruise, or paddle around Lake Winona in a kayak or canoe.
 Lake Park, the city park that surrounds it, has a beach, disc golf course, walking and biking trails, and a rose garden.